 Training courses, student materials, and equipment are provided for a refundable fee of $25 per person upon completion of all training sessions.

-Classes are held at the Snoqualmie Fire Station, 37600 SE Snoqualmie Parkway
+Classes are held in the spring and fall of each year at the Snoqualmie Fire Station, 37600 SE Snoqualmie Parkway.

 CERT training will cover the following topics: